archivesunleashed/Juxta-Collage/README.md

 The following tutorial was collaboratively designed by [Nick Ruest](https://ruebot.net/) and [Samantha Fritz](https://github.com/SamFritz).

-Google Collab notebooks were built by Nick Ruest, with datasets examples generated using the Archives Research Compute Hub (ARCH).
+Google Colab notebooks were built by Nick Ruest, with datasets examples generated using the Archives Research Compute Hub (ARCH).

 * * *